oxcode-dev/barfresh-admin/README.md

 The project is an CMS system for e-commerce website for skincare products, where admin users can perform the CRUD of the contents of the e-commerce website and be able to the product orders and reviews.

-### This system consist of the following pages:
+### This system consist of the following pages

 1. Login Page - Log in admin user to able to have access to the system
 2. Sign Up Page - For admin users registration, in order to have access to the system
 3. Homepage
 4. Products Page
 5. Categories Page
 6. Orders Page